openmrs/openmrs-contrib-itsm-terraform/README.md

   - For OpenMRS, we have used city names from Cameroon and Kenya for most of our server names.
   - Within Jetstream, all server names should be in the form ${OS_PROJECT_NAME}-servername by Jetstream convention.
 More details on Jetstream can be found in <https://github.com/openmrs/openmrs-contrib-itsmresources/wiki/Provider-Jetstream>.
   - Check <https://github.com/openmrs/openmrs-contrib-itsmresources/wiki/Migration-to-Jetstream> for more details on migration to terraform/jetstream.
-  - After provisioning this machine, you'll be able to ssh it using the key in conf/ssh (user root).
-You should run ansible with that key (it will not be available anymore after ansible runs for the first time).
   - Note that DNS CNAME records cannot be imported by terraform, so they have to be deleted in our DNS server before using them in a stack.

 # Resources needed by Terraform